Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Introduction

 \section{Introduction}

 In computational science and engineering, the complexity and scale of numerical simulations have grown exponentially, driven by advances in hardware and algorithms.
-High-fidelity models can now capture intricate details of physical phenomena across diverse domains such as fluid dynamics, structural analysis, climate modeling, and materials science.
+High-fidelity models {-- also called Full Order Models (FOMs) --} can now capture intricate details of physical phenomena across diverse domains such as fluid dynamics, structural analysis, climate modeling, and materials science.
 However, the increasing complexity of these models often comes at a significant computational cost, rendering them impractical for many applications that require repeated model evaluations over a large number of parameter values.
 Indeed, the computational cost is driven up by the curse of dimensionality \cite{benner2015survey}.

 Reduced Order Models (ROMs) have emerged as a powerful solution to this challenge, offering a balance between accuracy and computational efficiency.
-By compressing the essential features of high-fidelity models into a more manageable form, usually called latent space, ROMs enable the efficient simulation and analysis of complex systems, especially those requiring real-time analysis \cite{peirlinck2021precision}, inverse problems \cite{cui2015data, frangos2010surrogate, maday2015parameterized, lahivaara2019estimation}, uncertainty quantification \cite{bui2008parametric, sudret2000stochastic, chen2017reduced}, shape optimization \cite{manzoni2012shape} or optimal control \cite{negri2013reduced, ravindran2000reduced, bergmann20087813}.
+By compressing the essential features of {FOMs} into a more manageable form, usually called latent space, ROMs enable the efficient simulation and analysis of complex systems, especially those requiring real-time analysis \cite{peirlinck2021precision}, inverse problems \cite{cui2015data, frangos2010surrogate, maday2015parameterized, lahivaara2019estimation}, uncertainty quantification \cite{bui2008parametric, sudret2000stochastic, chen2017reduced}, shape optimization \cite{manzoni2012shape} or optimal control \cite{negri2013reduced, ravindran2000reduced, bergmann20087813}.

 The field of ROMs has seen substantial growth, providing practitioners with a wide range of techniques to choose from.
-Each method comes with its own set of advantages and drawbacks, and the optimal choice of ROM often depends on the specific requirements of the application.
-One of the most well-established paradigms for model order reduction is proper orthogonal decomposition (POD) \cite{hesthaven2016certified, benner2017model}.
-A linear projection technique that provides a high compression rate and, for instance, achieves a particularly high level of accuracy in the case of diffusion processes.
+Each method comes with its own set of advantages and drawbacks, and the optimal choice of a ROM often depends on the specific requirements of the application. {Indeed, the term ROMs refers to multiple approaches, which are rather different from one another.}

+One of the most well-established paradigms for model order reduction is proper orthogonal decomposition (POD) \cite{hesthaven2016certified, benner2017model}, that is, a linear projection technique that provides a high compression rate and, for instance, achieves a particularly high level of accuracy in the case of diffusion processes.